-- When importing from Excel, you are limited to a subset of column types (i.e., no Hyperlink, People or Location column types not available)
+- When you import an Excel spreadsheet to a SharePoint custom list, you are limited to a subset of column types (i.e., no Hyperlink, People or Location column types not available)

 - For the Choice Column Types, it DOES NOT add the values from the list to the Choices box as one would expect.
 Instead, it just creates a Choice Type Column, but then allows users to add (type in) values manually.
 I am not a huge proponent of this as this kind of defeats the purpose of the choice column (since users can type in any junk they want).
 So you would need to manually update this column (uncheck the checkbox + update with the drop-down choices you want to have users select from).
 See the below image to understand what I am talking about.